tussiez/sortacraft/knownbugs.md

 ## Known Bugs
-- Sprinting is broken
-**Physics Errors**
+- Jumping snaps to highest position, needs to be animated
+- You can "crawl" onto the sides of blocks, however this could be a feature as its helps building in the air
+- Light blocks only illuminate some voxels
+- Partial trees
+- ~~Infinite fly~~ Flying broken (currently trying to implement gravity/terminal velocity)
 - Collisions miss corners when pressing more than one key (e.g wa, wd)
-- It is also possible to fly into a block(Fix: Check collisions when flying on both blocks (player center, player 1 block above?
-Possbily apply same correction used when moving))
-- You can walk into unloaded chunks, possibly getting you stuck  (Fix: Check if the player is in a chunk or not, easy fix)
+- You can clip yourself into blocks if you place two blocks in front of you
-- Rare stone only biome
+- Rare stone only biome (Probably an easy fix)